lter/Clim-HydroDB-2.0/climdb-archive-partA/climdb_to_odm/README.md

-<h2>Processing scripts for creating EML for data packages of LTER ClimDB/HydroDB tables reformatted to CUAHSI ODM 1.1 format for each site</h2>
+<h2>Processing scripts for creating EML for data packages: LTER ClimDB/HydroDB tables reformatted to CUAHSI ODM 1.1 format for each site</h2>

 **Pre-requisites**